-In extrusion, a bar or metal is forced from an enclosed cavity via a die orifice by a compressive force applied by a ram.
+In bronze extrusion, a bronze bar or sheet is forced from an enclosed cavity via a die orifice by a compressive force applied by a ram.
 Since there are no tensile forces, high deformations are possible without the risk of fracture of the extruded material.

 The extruded article has the desired, reduced cross-sectional area, and also has a good surface finish so that further machining is not needed.
 Extrusion products include rods and tubes with varying degrees of complexity in cross-section.

-The Extrusion process allows for solids, tubes and profiles to be made.
+The bronze extrusion process allows for solids, tubes and profiles to be made.

 Contact one of our Sales Representatives and find out if your application, spec and material require an Extruded product.

-There are 2 main types of Forging methods.
+There are 2 main types of bronze Forging methods.
 Closed Die Forgings and Open Die Forgings.